Thomas Young (scientist): Personal life

 In 1804, Young married Eliza Maxwell.
 They had no children.

 Young died in his 56th year in London on 10 May 1829, having suffered recurrent attacks of "asthma".
 His autopsy revealed atherosclerosis of the aorta.
-His body was buried in the graveyard of St Giles’ Church at Farnborough, in the county of Kent.
+His body was buried in the graveyard of St Giles' Church at Farnborough, in the county of Kent.
 Westminster Abbey houses a white marble tablet in memory of Young, bearing an epitaph by Hudson Gurney:

 Sacred to the memory of Thomas Young, M.D., Fellow and Foreign Secretary of the Royal Society Member of the National Institute of France; a man alike eminent in almost every department of human learning.
 Patient of unintermitted labour, endowed with the faculty of intuitive perception, who, bringing an equal mastery to the most abstruse investigations of letters and of science, first established the undulatory theory of light, and first penetrated the obscurity which had veiled for ages the hieroglyphs of Egypt.
 Endeared to his friends by his domestic virtues, honoured by the World for his unrivalled acquirements, he died in the hopes of the Resurrection of the just. —Born at Milverton, in Somersetshire, 13 June 1773.
 Died in Park Square, London, 10 May 1829, in the 56th year of his age.

+Young tutored Hudson Gurney as a child, and they remained lifelong friends.
+Gurney commissioned a portrait of Young by Thomas Lawrence, and there have been many copies based on this original painting.
 Young was highly regarded by his friends and colleagues.
-He was said never to impose his knowledge, but if asked was able to answer even the most difficult scientific question with ease.
-Although very learned he had a reputation for sometimes having difficulty in communicating his knowledge.
+He was said never to impose his knowledge, but if asked, was able to answer even the most difficult scientific question with ease.
+Although very learned, he had a reputation for sometimes having difficulty communicating his knowledge.
 It was said by one of his contemporaries that, "His words were not those in familiar use, and the arrangement of his ideas seldom the same as those he conversed with.
 He was therefore worse calculated than any man I ever knew for the communication of knowledge."